social encounter

 YOUNG COPPER DRAGON: The Comedian and the Crumbling Cliff

-How to Use While the copper dragon is officially classified as good, I fail to see it in the flavor text description.
+How to Use Personality of the Copper Dragon While the copper dragon is officially classified as good, I fail to see it in the flavor text description.
 Based on that description, I’d classify the dragon as neutral.
-This is not a dragon that will help vanquish evil, unless it is in its most direct self-interest to do so.
-On the… Continue reading
+This is not a dragon that will help vanquish evil, unless it is in its most direct self-interest… Continue reading

 -